CapybaraCrowporation/houdini-comfyui-bridge/README.md

 ## 🚀 Introduction

-We are happy to annouce that Houdini ComfyUI Bridge is now Open source.
+We are happy to annouce that Houdini ComfyUI Bridge is now open source.
 This is a toolset that allows you to bring the best of ComfyUI directly into Houdini.

 - **✨ Feature 1**: Load comfyUI nodes directly into COPs